iVanKunAn/esp32-c3_bluetooth_rc_a6400/README.md

 My setup:

 * Environment: Visual Studio Code with PlatormIO
-* Device: ESP32-C3 Super Mini Dev Module
+* Device: ESP32-C3 Super Mini Dev Module.
+The board configuration parameters are specified in the "platformio.ini" file.
-* One button, connecting the ground to the pin 1, with 10kOm pull up rezistor.
+* One button, connecting the ground to the pin 1, with 20kOm pull up rezistor.
 * Second button is a touch button, connected with pin 3.
 * Camera: Sony a6400
 * SHOOT_BUTTON GPIO1